code-423n4/2023-01-reserve/README.md

 To run gas measurements for a specific test file (for example `Plugins`), you need to run:
 `PROTO_IMPL=1 REPORT_GAS=1 npx hardhat test test/plugins/*.test.ts`.

 NOTE: If our process of using `snapshots` is too cumbersome and adds a lot of friction to the way you do gas measurements, you can simply remove all sections in the tests identified as `describeGas`, and use your own gas measurements and tools.
 At then end we can restore those and run the tests once just to save the updated final snapshot value.
-But we dont enforce any particular process for gas analysis so feel free to use what's best for you.
+But we don't enforce any particular process for gas analysis so feel free to use what's best for you.

 ## Slither